MOKA108/DEVOPS-Project/README.md

 ## Overview

-This project demonstrates a full DevOps workflow for a Node.js REST API with a MySQL backend.
-It covers local development, automated testing, CI/CD with GitHub Actions, VM provisioning (Vagrant + Ansible), Dockerization, Kubernetes deployment, and Istio service mesh.
-The documentation below guides you through each environment and step.
+This project showcases a complete DevOps workflow for a Node.js REST API with a MySQL backend.
+It covers local development, automated testing, CI/CD with GitHub Actions, VM provisioning using Vagrant and Ansible, Dockerisation, Kubernetes deployment and the Istio service mesh.
+The documentation below will guide you through each environment and step.

 ---